 I often recommend students and clients focus on their feet and the physical sensation of their feet on the ground when they're feeling anxious or wound up.
 At anytime throughout your day you can bring your attention to the soles of your feet and imagine roots sprouting from the location of Kidney 1 down into the earth to help bring you back to center and a feeling of stability.
 This can also be a helpful practice during savasana; the final resting pose in yoga.

 The location of the Kidney 1 point can be found on the sole of the foot in the groove just under, and in the middle of, the pads of the big toe and second toe.
 Gently rub and press this point for an added sense of grounding.

-Yoga Poses to Build Strength and Intelligence in the Feet and Legs
+Movement and Yoga Poses for the Feet and Legs

 "TATRA STHITAU YATNO’BHYĀSAH"

 "Practice is the effort to be stable in open attention" - Yoga Sutra 1.13

 While practicing the below poses I suggest reflecting on the development of vira (strength) and sthitau (stability).
 For sequencing purposes combine poses that open the fascia of the feet, tonify the channels of the inner leg, and poses that stretch the lateral (outside) leg and hip.

 For the purpose of activating the feet and legs during these poses focus on pressing into all four corners of the feet and spreading the fascia and bones of your feet across the mat.
 Lift the medial (inner) arches of your feet and feel the direct line of energy all the way up the inner seam of the leg.
 The inner seam of the leg helps to transmit earth energy from the feet through the yin energetic channels into the pelvis.
 This is directly related to the main channels of blood and circulation through the femoral arteries and veins.
 More on that in another post!